subzeropt/Laboratorio-de-Software/README.md

-skyConnect is a simple application for analyzing weather forecasts.
+SkyConnect is a simple application for analyzing weather forecasts.
 It was built according to the MVC (Model-View-Controller) principle.
 It also took into account some of the concepts covered in the Software Laboratory classes at the UAB university.
 These concepts were
 - high cohesion